ertekin-research-group/VTAnDeM/README.md

 Getting Started
 ---------------
 - Use the necessary scripts in `extract_data` to obtain a VTAnDeM-readable CSV file
-- Place the generated `Compounds_Tracker.csv` and `plot_defect.py` files in the same directory and call the latter script
+- Place the generated `Compounds_Tracker.csv`, `Defects_Tracker.csv`, and `plot_defect.py` files in the same directory and call the latter script
 - Choose two elements (First and Second Species) as the axis of phase diagram
-- Press ‘Generate Plot!’
-Button, use slide bar in the bottom to change chemical    environment
+- Press the ‘Generate Plot!’ button, use slide bar on the bottom to change chemical environment
-- Pick up a point in the shaded stability region
+- Click anywhere on the phase diagram (a red dot should appear)
-- Presse ‘Defect Diagram’ Button
+- Press ‘Defect Diagram’ Button
-- Choose different point in the stability region to explore defect diagrams
+- Choose different points in the phase diagram to explore defect contributions

 User-provided data input: